finbourne/lusid-sdk-java-preview/sdk/docs/PortfolioGroupsApi.md

     String code = "code_example"; // String | The code of the group.
 Together with the scope this uniquely identifies              the portfolio group.
     String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
 These must be in the format {domain}/{scope}/{code} e.g. \"PortfolioGroup/Manager/Id\".
 Each property must be from the \"PortfolioGroup\" domain.
     String portfolioGroupEffectiveAt = "portfolioGroupEffectiveAt_example"; // String | The effective datetime used to resolve the portfolio group.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the portfolio group's property history.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolio group's property history.
 Defaults to return the current datetime if not supplied.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String page = "page_example"; // String | The pagination token to use to continue listing properties from a previous call to get property time series.
 This value is returned from the previous call.
 If a pagination token is provided the filter, effectiveAt, and asAt fields              must not have changed since the original request.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.